douglas86/ci-project4-restaurant-booking-system/README.md

 Solution?

-- The bug has not been solved yet
+- this bug was solved with simple css
-- I will try and create an issue for it later

 ### [Performance issues in page loading](#bugs)